kinu/speculative-loading/README.md

 ### Opt-in Mechanism for Uncredentialed Navigations

-Navigations are credentialed by default, but the mitigation listed above requires uncredentialed requests, which implies that a mechanism for a site to explicitly allow uncredentialed navigation to their page might be needed.
+Navigations are credentialed by default, but the mitigation listed above require uncredentialed requests, which implies that a mechanism for a site to explicitly allow uncredentialed navigation to their page might be needed.
 Otherwise a referrer page can force a victim page to be loaded without credentials to make the page appear as if broken.

 One plausible way is to address this conflict is to add a response header that can tell the UA that the page can be safely prefetched and loaded without credentials, e.g. `Allow-Uncredentialed-Navigations`.